Skip to main content

 About

-Students come together from across the city to attend the SAGE program at one of five schools (three elementary, two secondary).
-Students represent a wide variety of backgrounds and talents.
-What ties them together is their intellectual talent and need to make connections with others who understand and accept them.
+Students come together from across the city to attend the SAGE program at one of five schools (three elementary and two secondary).
+Students represent diverse backgrounds and possess various talents, but what unites them is their intellectual ability and the need for connections with like-minded peers who challenge, understand and connect with them.

 SAGE Schools